paulrougieux/cobwood/paper/paper.md

 model inspection, and comprehensive metadata for country, product, and time coordinates along with units in the dataset attributes.
 To demonstrate cobwood's practical application, we present a reimplementation of the Global Forest Products Model (GFPMx).
-These features position cobwood as an ideal component for integration into broader modelling toolchains.
+This standard data structure positions cobwood as an ideal component for integration into modelling tool chains.

 # Statement of need